 A view of SolarWinds' SIEM Security Event Manager dashboard, featuring multiple dataviews and windows, such as history, saved searches, and nDepth.

 In terms of entry-level SIEM tools, SolarWinds Security Event Manager (SEM) is one of the most competitive offerings on the market.
-The SEM embodies all the core features you’d expect from a SIEM system, with extensive log management features and reporting.
+The SEM embodies all the core features you’d expect from an SIEM system, with extensive log management features and reporting.
 SolarWinds’ detailed real-time incident response makes it a great tool for those looking to exploit Windows event logs to actively manage their network infrastructure against future threats.

 Key Features: